Have you been thinking about using gridwall display panels for your craft booth, but you're not sure how to make them

 Here are 14 photos of booths that use grid walls for displaying everything from hats, to clothing, to wooden trays to give you some inspiration for designing your own booth.

-The lovely booth shown in the two photos below uses black gridwalls all around the perimeter of the booth space to display hats and scarves.
+The lovely booth shown in the two photos below uses black gridwall display panels all around the perimeter of the booth space to display hats and scarves.
 Brackets with millinery display hooks for holding hats can be clipped anywhere, which provides a lot of flexibility.

-Grid walls are an excellent option for displaying clothing.
-You'll notice plenty of them if you start to look closely at handmade clothing booths.
-In this example, the panel is placed at the front of the booth to show off some of the designer's more eye-catching items.
+In this example, the gridwall panel is placed at the front of the booth to show off some of the designer's more eye-catching items.

 Notice how the chrome color of the panels doesn't compete with the clothing.
 Grid walls typically come in white, black or chrome.
-Be sure to think about which option would blend best with your items as well as the rest of your booth.
+Be sure to think about which option would blend best with your products as well as the rest of your display.

 Here's a triangle-shaped gridwall display rack placed at the front of a colorful children's clothing booth.
 It highlights the designer's clothing as well as the sign without taking up too much floor space.